Mental Health Facilities Dayton, WA

 Quality Behavioral Health - 43.0 miles from Dayton, WA

 Quality Behavioral Health is a mental health clinic in Clarkston, WA, located at 900 7th Street, 99403 zip code area.
 Quality Behavioral Health provides outpatient treatment.
-Quality Behavioral Health offers integrated dual diagnosis disorder treatment, trauma therapy and behavior modification to adults, seniors 65 or older and young adults.
+Quality Behavioral Health offers behavior modification, integrated dual diagnosis disorder treatment and dialectical behavior therapy to children / adolescents, adults and seniors 65 or older.
 Quality Behavioral Health also supports people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services offered at Quality Behavioral Health include supported employment, court-ordered outpatient treatment and housing services.
+Additional services offered at Quality Behavioral Health include housing services, case management and court-ordered outpatient treatment.

 Learn More